Do you want a cookie?

 Whether you carry out the annual pruning of your gooseberries in summer/autumn after the harvest or in late winter is up to you.
 Pruning in summer and autumn after the harvest has the advantage that you can see more quickly which branches are too dense.
 By winter, however, the shrub will have lost its leaves and you may find it easier to manage, especially if your shrub is already a little older and quite dense.
 The thorny branches of the gooseberry may be a little more comfortable.
 It is therefore best to wear gloves when pruning gooseberries.

-Pruning gooseberries: Summer pruning
+Summer pruning of gosseberries

 The main pruning of gooseberries takes place in summer/autumn after the harvest or in late winter (February).
 In spring or early summer between May and June before harvesting, you can only carry out further pruning if necessary.
 You can remove overhanging, diseased, broken, flat shoots to ensure better exposure of the fruit and increased bud formation.
 You will also make harvesting easier if your branches have enough space between them.